 “Regardless of how these songs were to be used in the game, we wanted them to be able to stand on their own” – Igor Haefeli (Daughter)

 Having said that, I really enjoyed the music composed by Daughter and can’t rate them highly enough.
 It’s spaced out, moody and in-line with their previous albums, stylistically.
 The use of distortions, delays and heavy reverbs, creates an other-wordly feeling to every track, that’s accurate to Chloe as a character, muddling through her volatile emotions and risk-taking behaviour.
 The vocals and lyrics, by Elena Tonra, really feels as if the band connected to Chloe and became one with the essence of her personality and struggles.

 While I think the soundtrack is absolutely outstanding, and I couldn’t have picked a more appropriate band to be involved, I felt that the in-game implementation was sometimes lacking.
-With the hiring of a band who don’t traditionally work in a non-linear medium, there is a requirement for great care to be taken when breaking down music assets for use in a video game.
+With the hiring of a band who don’t traditionally work in a non-linear medium, there is a requirement for great care to be taken when breaking down music assets for use in a good place to buy ambien online video game.
 Where player choice is a key characteristic of the game, and can yield a fair amount of variety, it’s necessary for the music to reflect this.
 There are sometimes points in the game where you can sit and listen to songs, eg. in Blackwell Academy sitting on the stage or with Amber on the train; however the songs composed are much longer than the image sequences, and this leads to a loop of repetitive camera angles, while a song builds up to something sonically but doesn’t correspond to what we see.

 This disconnect between linear music and non-linear visuals/gameplay is slightly frustrating.
 There are places where the build up and release of tension in the music does match, such as in the junkyard, but this needed to be applied throughout the game, to give the music maximum impact.